Azure/Enterprise-Scale/docs/wiki/ALZ-Policies.md

 ### Corp

 This management group is for corporate landing zones.
 This group is for workloads that require connectivity or hybrid connectivity with the corporate network via the hub in the connectivity subscription.
-Policy assignment is predominantly focused on ensuring workloads residing under this hierachy are secure and compliant.
+Policy assignment is predominantly focused on ensuring workloads residing under this hierarchy are secure and compliant.

 <table>
 <tr><th>Management Group </th><th>Policy Configuration</th></tr>